 Property Description

-Severity code Specifies the impact on the company of violations to this rule.
-Use the slider to enter a value between ${f 0}$ and ${f 1}.$
+Severity code Specifies the impact on the compan- slider to enter a value between 0 an

 0 No impact

-1 Every rule violation is a problem.
+1 Every rule violation is a problem m.

-Significance Provides a verbal description of the significance for the company of viola- tions to this rule.
-In the default installation, the values low , average , high , and critical are listed.
+Significance Provides a verbal description of the tions to this rule.
+In the default instand thigh, and critical are listed. significance for the company of viola- allation, the values low , average ,

-Risk index Specifies the risk for the company of violations to this rule.
-The templaris given a risk index depending on the value of the effect.
+Risk index is given a risk index depending on th

-Table 14: Risk index dependent on effects
+Table 14: Risk index dependent

 Significance Risk index

 Low 0.0

 Medium 0.33

 High 0.66

 Critical 1.0

 This value can be changed.
-Use the slider to enter a value between 0 and 1 .
+Use the 1 . slider to enter a value between 0 and

 0 No risk

-1 Every rule violation is a problem.
+1 Every rule violation is a problem m.

-The template adjusts the risk index whe en the significance is changed.
+The template adjusts the risk index when the significance is changed.

-This field is only visible if the QER Cal parameter is set. culateRiskIndex configuration
+This field is only visible if the QER parameter is set.
+CalculateRiskIndex configuration

-Risk indexShow the risk index taking mitigating controls into account.
-A index is reduced by the significance reduction of all mitigating assigned to it.
-The risk index (reduced) is calculated for the ori To copy the value to a working copy, run the task Create wor copy. uction of all mitigating controls is calculated for the original rule.
+Risk index (reduced) index is reduced by the significance assigned to it.
+The risk index (reduc ng controls into account.
+A rule's risk reduction of all mitigating controls red) is calculated for the original rule. , run the task Create working copy .

-This field is only visible if the QER Cal parameter is set.
-The value is calculated